 7.2 Procedure for making request

-Right of rectification requests should in the first instance be made via the self-help system on the membership dashboard section of the VATSIM.net website by the member.
-If a member is unable to rectify their data via this system, they should raise a ticket using the same system.
+Right of rectification requests should initially be made by the member via the self-help system on the membership dashboard section of the VATSIM.net website by the member.
+If a member is unable to rectify their data via this system, they should submit a membership support ticket at membership.vatsim.net.

 Where there is a dispute between a member and VATSIM over the accuracy of data, the VP Membership shall be empowered to make any final decision on whether to alter data or not.
 This decision should be communicated to the member making the request within one calendar month of the request having been made.

 VATSIM will not charge any fee for requests under the Right of Rectification.